yy96/WhatsYourKindofMovie/index.md

 ### 1. Introduction of the Project
 Our project will be focusing on the movie industry.
-Based on the dataset obtained from MovieLens, we aim to investigate the preference of the audience and the characteristics of commonly rated good movies and bad movies.
+Based on the dataset obtained from MovieLens, we aim **to investigate the preference of the audience and the characteristics of commonly rated good movies and bad movies.**

-The introduction video is here for you to get a rough idea of our project:
+Here to find out more though a short video.
+[Check Out the Video!] (https://www.youtube.com/watch?v=XTxMXeBN4kg&t=5s)

 ### 2. Data Preparation
+- **Raw Datasets**
 We will be using the available data sets due September 26, 2018 from the GroupLens website.
-It contains 27753444 ratings and 1108997 tag applications across 58098 movies.
-These data were created by 283228 users between January 09, 1995 and September 26, 2018.
+It contains * *27753444* * ratings and * *1108997* * tag applications across 58098 movies.
+These data were created by * *283228* * users between January 09, 1995 and September 26, 2018.
 The total size of the datasets is 265MB.
 It consists of 6 csv files: ratings.csv, tags.csv, movies.csv, links.csv, genome-scores.csv and genome-tags.csv.

 <style>
 .tablelines table, .tablelines td, .tablelines th {